Peiran Xiao

 “If everyone stands on tiptoe, no one sees better.”

-What is the optimal tournament when one player hires the other?
+How to design the optimal tournament when one player hires the other?